delendum-xyz/delendum.xyz/_posts/2023-01-11-zk-system-benchmarking.md

     </tbody>
 </table>

-* Note that for Miden 100 SHA2 results is 2x longer than what it should be (should actually be closer to 16 seconds).
-This likely happened because M2 system we use has only 8GB of RAM and it probably started swapping to disk for this benchmark.
+A few notes:

+ * For RISC Zero the native hash function is SHA256, while for Miden VM it is Rescue Prime.
+ * On Apple-based systems, RISC Zero prover can take advantage of GPU resources.

+### Verifier performance

+The table below shows the time it takes to verify a proof of correctly computing a hash chain of a given length and a given hash function.
+Time shown is in **milliseconds**.

 <table>
     <thead>
         <tr>
-            <th rowspan=2 colspan=2>Verification time in ms</th>
+            <th rowspan=2 colspan=2>Verifier time (ms) </th>
             <th colspan=3>SHA256</th>
             <th colspan=3>BLAKE3</th>
             <th colspan=4>RP64_256</th>